Skillpage-eu/latex-renderer/README.md

 An asynchronous LaTeX rendering service that converts LaTeX documents to PDF.

-## Prerequisites

-- Python 3.12 or higher
-- Redis server
-- LuaLaTeX (LaTeX distribution with LuaTeX engine)

-## Docker
+## Running the service with Docker

 Either build the service yourself or use the pre-built image from Docker Hub.